 Which iPad should I buy?
 The 7.9in iPad mini 4, 9.7in iPad, the 10.5in iPad Pro or the 12.9in iPad Pro?
 Or should I wait for the iPad mini 5?
 I'm not sure how powerful an iPad needs to be, how big a screen I need, or how much money I should spend.
 And how much storage should I get - will 32GB be enough?

-Our iPad buying guide, updated for autumn 2017, will get into all of these questions, but before we do, some quick links.
+Our iPad buying guide, updated for 2018, will get into all of these questions, but before we do, some quick links.
 If you're just looking for where to buy a new iPad, you can go directly to the Apple Store:

 When it comes to buying an iPad there are a few different questions, but they all come down to one main consideration: what do you need from an iPad?
 We'll help you work out your requirements and which size of screen will satisfy them.